nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### List all inventory items: `listi`

-Shows all the existing items in the store’s inventory.
+Lists all the existing items in the store’s inventory.

 Format: `listi`

 ### Find an inventory item: `findi`

 Finds an inventory item whose name fits any of the given keywords.

 Format: `findi KEYWORD [MORE_KEYWORDS]`

-- The search is case-insensitive.
-- `keychain` will match `Keychain`
+- The search is case-insensitive. e.g. `keychain` will match `Keychain`
-- The order of the keywords does not matter. <br> e.g. `pants long` will match `long pants`
+- The order of the keywords does not matter. e.g. `pants long` will match `long pants`
 - Only the name of the item is searched.
-- Only full words will be matched. <br> e.g. `key` will not match `Keychain`
+- Only full words will be matched. e.g. `key` will not match `Keychain`
-- Items matching at least one keyword will be returned (i.e. OR search). <br>
-  e.g. `shirt` will return `dress shirt`, `collared shirt`
+- Items matching at least one keyword will be returned (i.e. OR search). e.g. `shirt` will return `dress shirt`, `collared shirt`

 Examples: